isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-07-03-post-Ministerial Statement on the Rentals of State Properties by Second Minister for Law Mr Edwin Tong SC.md

 81. Therefore, SLA’s practice is to engage an external consultant to assess the state of the property, and determine the works which have to be done, bearing in mind the relevant conservation guidelines.

 {:start="82"}
-82. While these works are done in periodic cycles, where practical, SLA tries to do them in the lead up to a confirmed tenancy (to avoid disrupting existing tenants and also to ensure that the costs of these works can be recovered from a prospective tenant).
+82. While these works are done in periodic cycles, where practical, SLA tries to do them in the lead up to a confirmed tenancy, to avoid disrupting existing tenants and also to ensure that the costs of these works can be recovered from a prospective tenant.

 {:start="83"}
-83. For No. 26 Ridout Road, SLA engaged a consultant who had experience in dealing with heritage properties, to survey the property and identify the necessary works to be done.
-And I will add that this consultant was engaged before a bid was made for No. 26 Ridout Road.
+83. For 26 Ridout Road, SLA engaged a consultant who had experience in dealing with heritage properties, to survey the property and identify the necessary works to be done.
+And I will add that this consultant was engaged before a bid was made for 26 Ridout Road.

 {:start="84"}
 84. The works identified by the external consultant were in the nature of structural items such as timber beams, rafters and columns, and other heritage features.
 Together, these aspects, as assessed by the external consultant, cost about $375,000, out of the total amount of $515,400 incurred for No. 26 Ridout Road.